nostalgiaantidote/hospitalsketches/README.md

 - The very few minor unnamed fictional characters mentioned in the text but who do not speak or are spoken to are not tagged.

 #### Real people
-- Named real people, such as Charles Dickens or Abraham Lincoln, are tagged with `<persName>` with `@ref` to their entry in the Person List for real people.
+- Named real people, (e.g. Charles Dickens or Abraham Lincoln, are tagged with `<persName>` with `@ref` to their entry in the Person List for real people.
-- Non-name references to people (such as "the father of our country" for "George Washington") are tagged with `<rs type="person">` with `@ref` to their entry in the Person List.
+- Non-name references to people (e.g. "the father of our country" for "George Washington") are tagged with `<rs type="person">` with `@ref` to their entry in the Person List.

 #### Fictional characters Alcott mentions
 - Named fictional characters created by other authors (e.g. "Sairy Gamp") are not tagged as people but as literary references -- see section [References, Quotations, and Allusions](#references-quotations-and-allusions).